AndresFernandezBuron/AndresFernandezBuron/README.md

 Totalitarian covid policies have brought many changes to my life.

-I'm <u>looking for a remote job in Spanish</u>, because I need to leave the basque country and and cause I want to stay away from any state institution.
+I'm looking for a remote job in Spanish, because I need to leave the basque country and and cause I want to stay away from any state institution.

 If you help me, I won't forget it.